codio/site/source/blog/articles/2013/04/say-it-with-a-sample.html.md

 We will offer this as a completely free platform, which will cost real money a) to add the Annotation features and b) to provide the infrastructure.
 Read on to see how Codio:Annotations will work then <a href="#support">click here</a> to see how you can support our efforts.

 ##Video Overview
-If you prefer a video run-through of Codio's annotation features, <a href="http://youtu.be/ypR9CUG1Tjo?autoplay=1&hd=1&fs=1&showsearch=0&rel=0&" class="fancybox fancybox.iframe">click here.</a>
+If you prefer a video run-through of Codio's annotation features, [click here](http://www.youtube.com/v/ypR9CUG1Tjo?autoplay=1&hd=1&fs=1&showsearch=0&rel=0&).

 ##What's missing from most tutorials
 We all know what most tutorials look like.
 It doesn't matter if it is a tutorial for a complete newbie or something that is explaining a complex framework, API or library.

 Below is an example of a high quality tutorial from webplatform.org, which you can scroll through.

 <iframe style="width:700px; height:400px" src="http://docs.webplatform.org/wiki/tutorials/creating_and_modifying_html"></iframe>

 It is very well written indeed, but there is a lot to digest here, and this is usually the case with web and video tutorials.

 When I am learning about a something new, there are two things I always yearn for